ratorx/chumenu-go/README.md

 # chumenu-go
 A Go implementation of [chumenu](https://github.com/ratorx/chumenu).

-Almost ready for production...
+Status: As ready as it will ever be

 ## TODO
-* ~~Fix HMAC encryption validation on Facebook webhook (currently disabled due to MANY non-standard escape codes for characters)~~
-* Add support for new "broadcast messages" and "labels" in new Messenger API
+* Test...

+## Improvements over chumenu
+* Not a single line of Javascript
+* Slightly faster
+* Proper database (Multiple simultaneous readers 😮)
+* Fix notification time for Saturday brunch
+* Quick Replies

-## Planned Features
+## Potential features
+* Meal times

-* More subscription options (allow subscriptions to lunch and dinner individually)
+* Individual subscriptions to lunch and dinner

-* Brunch notification time fix
-* Add command to get meal times from website
+## Known Issues (doesn't mean they'll be fixed...)
+* Saturday's brunch is called lunch